rikaklassen/Buy-Me-A-Coffee/README.md

 # Buy Me A Coffee
 Here is a GitHub repository for content from the [Buy Me A Coffee](https://www.buymeacoffee.com/rikaklassen) account.

+Posts are archived to Wayback Machine and archive.today as of January 28th, 2024.
+Unfortunately, older copies or previous edits are not preserved.

 ## Support
 If you enjoy the content and wish to see continous updates, please consider tipping via [PayPal](https://paypal.me/bglamours).
 ## License and Copyright